What is the best aquarium chiller for a saltwater aquarium? Read on to find out more.

 Active Aqua Chiller

-With nearly 100 reviews on Amazon at the time of this article and a 4 star review average (85 are verified purchases!), the Active Aqua Chiller is the most popular chiller model available.
+With over 130 reviews on Amazon at the time of this article and a 4 star review average (85 are verified purchases!), the Active Aqua Chiller is the most popular chiller model available.
 It is available in 3 sizes: small 1/10 HP, medium 1/4 HP and large 1/2 HP.
 The price ranges from about $260- $630.
 The 1/4 HP model (workhorse model for most tanks) is only $378, making it the best value for the money.

 - The 1/10 HP model can chill 40 gallons by 15 degrees Fahrenheit in about 20 hours